Sam Lok

 "Sam" Lok Chi Kit (born 3 January 1967) is a Hong Kong racing driver currently competing in the TCR Asia Series.
 Having previously competed in the Lamborghini Super Trofeo Asia, Ferrari Challenge Asia Pacific and Audi R8 LMS Cup amongst others.

 Racing career

 Lok began his career in 2013 in the Lamborghini Super Trofeo Asia series.
-He also raced in the series in 2015, finishing 4th in the Am class standings.
+He also raced in the series in 2015, finishing fourth in the Am class standings.
 He raced in the Volkswagen Scirocco R-Cup China and Ferrari Challenge Asia Pacific in 2014.
-In 2015 he raced in the Audi R8 LMS Cup, finishing 8th in the Am class standings.
+In 2015, he raced in the Audi R8 LMS Cup, finishing eighth in the Am class standings.

-In November 2015 it was announced that he would race in the TCR Asia Series & TCR International Series, driving a SEAT León Cup Racer for Asia Racing Team.
+In November 2015, it was announced that Lok would race in the TCR Asia Series & TCR International Series, driving a SEAT León Cup Racer for Asia Racing Team.
 However, he failed to qualify for the event and therefore didn't take part in any of the two races.